 In 2019, the Ombudsman received 12 complaints against the HSE regarding medical cards.
 Only one medical sector-related complaint was recorded for 2020.
-This related to a resident's difficulty in accessing mental health services and getting information on a stay in hospital.451 In 2021, the Ombudsman received 16 complaints regarding healthcare.
-The vast majority of these complaints related to the provision of medical cards.452
+This related to a resident's difficulty in accessing mental health services and getting information on a stay in hospital.573 In 2021, the Ombudsman received 16 complaints regarding healthcare.
+The vast majority of these complaints related to the provision of medical cards.574 In 2022, residents of Direct Provision made three complaints against the HSE regarding medical care.575

 IPAS's website states that "Health screening is made available in our reception centres to all protection applicants on a voluntary and strictly confidential basis.
 Screening covers Hepatitis, TB, HIV, immunisation status and any other ailments or conditions that the medical officers feel require further investigation and/or treatment.
 Screening staff also check the vaccination needs of the resident and their family.
 Arrangements are in place in various parts of the country to offer this service to those who did not avail of it in Dublin.
-The outcome of any medical tests undergone by an asylum seeker will not affect their application for a declaration as a refugee in any way."
+The outcome of any medical tests undergone by an asylum seeker will not affect their application for a declaration as a refugee in any way."576